WillowHayward/LipwigCore/README.md

     var lipwig = new Lipwig();

-To start developing users for Lipwig, you'll need to use the [Lipwig JavaScript library](https://github.com/WilliamHayward/LipwigJS)

-# Running from commandline

 Lipwig can also be run from commandline by installing lipwig globally using `npm install lipwig -g`

 Then you can start the server using `lipwig` in your commandline.

+To start developing users for Lipwig, you'll need to use the [Lipwig JavaScript library](https://github.com/WilliamHayward/LipwigJS)